garygause/Data-Engineer-Nanodegree-Udacity/projects/Project1-DataModellingInPostgreSQL/README.md

 Dimension table with timestamps of records in songplays broken down into specific units.

+NOTE: All fields are NOT NULL because we calculate all values off start_time prior to insert.

  | COLUMN  	| TYPE  	| NULL      | KEY   	|
 |---	        |---	        |---	    |---        |
 |   start_time	| TIMESTAMP  	| NOT NULL  |   PRIMARY KEY	|